Where to Take a Sommelier Course in Paris?

 You are ready.

-And this saves them from throwing €3000 out the window on training that started too early.
+And this avoids them throwing €3000 out the window for training started too early.

 Come see us :)

-As a reminder, we are located at 231 Rue La Fayette, in the 10th arrondissement.
+As a reminder, we are at 231 Rue La Fayette, in the 10th arrondissement.

-Sommelier skills can be learned from books, but are most often experienced in the glass.
+Sommellerie is learned from books, but mostly experienced in the glass.